Social media marketing is hard work.

 - The lifespan of that link is longer than expected.
 A single social post can drive traffic for a week or more, with expanded reach and life for each social share.

 - Conversion rates are zero?
-It’s hard to get any visitors (especially visitors from social media) to take action.
-When traffic is there but conversion rates are low, work harder on your calls to action.
+It’s hard to get visitors (especially visitors from social media) to take action.
+When traffic is there but conversion rates are low, make harder working calls to action.

-Acquisition > Traffic acquisition report, set to “Default channel groups”
+Acquisition > Traffic acquisition report, set to “Session primary channel groups”

-- Enter “social” into the search box above the first column
+- Type “social” into the search box above the first column

 That’s it!
 Three clicks and few keystrokes.
-You’ll immediately see how your campaigns are performing.
+You’ll immediately see how they stack up.

 Don’t be surprised if…